consensusnetworks/casimir/apps/docs/src/guide/staking.md

 # Staking

-Users can deposit any amount of ETH to a Casimir manager of their choice (i.e., standard or EigenLayer-enabled).
-Staking rewards are auto-compounded, and user can request a withdrawal their principal plus any earned proportion of new stake (or a partial amount of their choice) at any time.
+As a Casimir staker, you can deposit any amount of ETH to a staking strategy of your choice (i.e., base or EigenLayer) through the strategy's respective manager contract.
+Your staking rewards are auto-compounded at an optimal rate, and you can request a withdrawal of your deposit plus any earned proportion of new stake (or a partial amount of your choice) at any time.

 ## Staking Fees